devahub/kennect-inc./README.md

 # kennect-inc.
-assessment given by Kennect inc.
+Assessment for SDE role given by Kennect inc.